niranjanadeshpande/niranjanadeshpande.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm presenting my research at the Doctoral Symposium at ESEC/FSE in San Francisco.
-Come listen to my talk!
+I'm presenting my research at the Doctoral Symposium at ESEC/FSE in December San Francisco.